-It is pleasing to see that many wind farms have adopted our suggestions and solid progress has been made in both the transparency of process and compliance with processes for complaint handling.
+It is pleasing to see that many wind farms have adopted the Commissioner’s suggestions to make their procedures transparent and available and solid progress has been made in both the transparency of wind farm complaint procedures and compliance with their processes for complaint handling.
 However, there are still further opportunities for some wind farm proponents to ensure they are following their own documented procedures when handling complaints, and avoid situations including:

 - multiple complaints from a resident about the same issue – with no visible action being taken by the wind farm operator to investigate or resolve

-- a lack of rigour in investigations and clarity of correspondence, and
+- a lack of rigour in investigations and clarity of correspondence

 - a lack of clarity regarding next steps in the process leading to numerous complaints that remain unresolved and/or not closed.

-We have encouraged a number of wind farm developers and operators to voluntarily publish their complaint handling procedures on the wind farm’s website.
+The Commissioner has encouraged a number of wind farm developers and operators to voluntarily publish their complaint handling procedures on the wind farm’s website.
 Many wind farms have now complied with this request.
-Some wind farm proponents have also revised their complaint handling procedures as a result of discussions with our Office.
-The Office continues to make suggestions to improve existing complaint handling procedures to the many industry members who have sought our assistance.
+Some wind farm proponents have also revised their complaint handling procedures as a result of discussions with the Office.
+The Commissioner continues to make suggestions to improve existing complaint handling procedures to the many industry members who have sought assistance from the Office.

 While objective measures and standards are used to determine compliance with noise restrictions, it is also evident that there is further scope to investigate complaints relating to noise emissions from turbines and other infrastructure.
 In assessing noise-related complaints, the objective ‘tests’ currently in place do not necessarily capture the tonal character of noise emissions that a complainant may be experiencing.
-For instance, insufficient maintenance of infrastructure (for instance, a turbine or a substation transformer) may lead to harmonic frequencies that produce a harsher tone to the human ear.
+For instance, maintenance or operating issues with infrastructure (such as a turbine or a substation transformer) may lead to harmonic frequencies that produce a harsher tone to the human ear.
 While this is not typically represented in noise assessment data, contemporary noise measurement or recording devices can be used to indicate that the tonal character of a particular noise emission may reasonably be considered to be disturbing or offensive to a complainant.

 Other events can cause abnormal noise annoyance from wind turbines.
 These include loose bolts, lack of greasing of the rotating nacelle during the yaw process and lightning strike of a blade (piercing a hole in the turbine blade that causes a high-pitched whistling sound).
 These situations require a rapid response to a complaint and it is in everyone’s interest that the turbine be repaired and the noise emission rectified.

-Following our discussions with the relevant Minister and Department, the Victorian Government moved quickly to introduce additional permit conditions related to complaint handling procedures and transparency based on our initial observations and recommendations.
-We understand these additional conditions have been applied to both new, renewed and modified planning permits issued for wind farms in Victoria.
+Following the Commissioner’s discussions with the relevant Minister and Department, the Victorian Government moved quickly to introduce additional permit conditions related to complaint handling procedures and transparency based on the Commissioner’s initial observations and recommendations.
+It is understood that these additional conditions have been applied to both new, renewed and modified planning permits issued for wind farms in Victoria.

-Finally, industry bodies such as the CEC may have a key role to play in leading the development and promotion of a consistent, best practice complaint handling models and procedures for the wind energy industry that can be adopted by industry members – configured for their specific operations.
+Finally, industry bodies such as the CEC may have a key role to play in leading the development and promotion of consistent, best practice complaint handling models and procedures for the wind energy industry that can be adopted by industry members, configured for their specific operations.

 7.2.1.
-Planning permit conditions should stipulate that wind farm complaint handling procedures support all types of complaints raised about the wind farm and also meet minimum standards for complaint handling procedures.
+Planning permit conditions should stipulate that wind farm complaint handling procedures support all types of complaints raised about the wind farm and also meet minimum best practice standards for complaint handling procedures (such as the Australian/NZ Standard for Complaint Handling – AS10002:2014).
 The developer should implement appropriate systems and processes to support the procedures and maintain an appropriately detailed complaint register.

 7.2.3.
 Planning permits should include a condition requiring the endorsed complaint handling procedure to be followed and be complied with by the developer.
 Failure to comply could be deemed as a material breach of permit compliance.

-7.2.8.
-The industry peak body (CEC) could provide further leadership to the industry by developing and promoting best practice standards for complaint handling along with community engagement, landowner/neighbour agreements and quality assurance of member companies.
+7.2.10.
+The industry peak body (CEC) should continue to provide leadership to the industry by developing and promoting best practice standards for complaint handling, along with community engagement and quality assurance of member companies.
 The CEC could also encourage or mandate that its industry members voluntarily publish their wind farm’s complaint handling procedure and that members are properly trained and skilled in complaint handling.

-7.2.9.
-Policies and procedures for handling wind farm noise complaints lodged with local councils need to be in place where the possibility exists for noise complaints to be made under other governing legislation, such as the Victorian Public Health and Wellbeing Act 2008.
+7.2.11.
+Policies and procedures for handling wind farm noise complaints lodged with local councils should be in place where the possibility exists for noise complaints to be made either as an alleged breach of compliance and/or under other governing legislation, such as the Victorian Public Health and Wellbeing Act 2008.